bristlemouth/bm_protocol/ENV_SETUP.md

 ```

 Pay attention to the `../` relative paths in the args - depending on how your cmake build directories are set up, you might have to replace them with `../..`.
+You can optionally set the build type to release (it defaults to Debug) by appending `-DCMAKE_BUILD_TYPE=Release` to the command.

+### Configure CMake For External Projects

 In order to build an application located outside of the `bm_protocol` repository,
 run the following command: